 - Learn your legal rights as an injured maritime worker

-A brain injury is anything that causes brain damage.
-There are several types of brain injuries that a person may suffer with, but all are categorized as either traumatic or acquired.
 Sometimes traumatic injuries may be considered acquired because this term also refers to any brain injury that occurs after birth and not as a result of genetics or birth trauma.
-However, in adults generally, traumatic refers to injuries caused by an external force, such as something striking the head, while acquired refers to injury caused by lack of oxygen getting to the brain.
+However, in adults generally:

 Types of Brain Injury

 - Diffuse axonal.
 This is caused by shaking or a strong rotation of the neck and head.
-Violent accidents can cause this and it results in tearing of nerves and brain tissue.
+Violent accidents can cause this, resulting in the tearing of nerves and brain tissue.

 - Penetration.
 A penetration injury occurs when some object, such as a bullet or knife, penetrates the skull and brain.
 This can cause brain injuries ranging from mild to severe or death.